 Go to your local pet store or even online and buy your dog’s stuff before they come to live with you.
 Leash, dog bowls, collar, treats, and anything else that you think your dog will need.
 Check out with your breeder/shelter to find out his food.
 This way, your dog won’t get an upset stomach.
 You can always change your dog’s diet once he/she is settled.

 Buy a crate for your dog if he/she is going to stay inside your house.
 Give him a bed, a small pillow, and even a blanket.
 If your dog’s not used to the crate, it’s okay, you can always crate train your dog.
 Meanwhile, if your dog’s going to stay outside, make sure that he/she has a comfortable place to stay with a roof over his/her head where your dog will be safe from the weather or other animals.

 Doggy-proof Your House

 Dogs can be mischievous, especially if they’re still a puppy, so make sure to keep your things in a safe place (like documents) or away from them.
 Also, keep your food out of reach for your dog, some food or household things may be deadly to your dog, so be aware of that.

 Potty Train Your Dog

-This can be one of the hardest parts in training your dog – potty training them.
+This can be one of the hardest parts of training your dog – potty training them.
 The key to potty training your dog is consistency.
 Make a routine and stick with that.
 If you have a yard, let him sniff around and get used to the surroundings.
-Alternatively, you can buy your dog a pee pad if he/she’s staying inside your home.
+Alternatively, you can buy your dog a pee pad if he/she is staying inside your home.

 Doggy-proofing and preparing your home for a new pet is one of the best and smartest things a pet owner can do.
 This way, you’ll be able to help your dog out as well as yourself or your family.
 Lastly, remember to give your dog lots of love and be patient.
 Do you have any more tips to share?
 Leave a comment below.